 Sandy Sommer is a kettlebell instructor, serious football fan and someone who is generally obsessed by fitness.

-Stalkers may wish to track his every move via Twitter or Google+; everyone else is cordially invited to hop over to his online home.
+Stalkers may wish to track his every move via Twitter, Google+ or Facebook; everyone else is cordially invited to hop over to his online home.
 Enjoy.

 Scott Latella has been a professional armwrestler for 20 years, winning 5 New York State Titles, finishing 3rd in the1998 Nationals and forming part of Team USA (who won gold) at the World Championships that same year.
 He now focuses on sharing fantastic wrist tools with the public.

 Sue blogs at www.bodybuildersboard.com/blogs; mainly about fitness and health, and getting them to work with your life.

 Tamara Wysell is a writer and lover of fitness and health.
 In her free time she loves to run and write freelance for onlineschools.org.